 Karate might be described as a weapon free technique of self defence.
 It consists of powerful offensive and defensive techniques using all parts of the body to their highest possible advantage.
 It is an empty handed martial art which was made to defend against armed opponents.

 Fitness, self-control, growth and development of excellent character are some of some great benefits of practising Karate, you gain physical fitness through intense movement and cardiovascular and anaerobic exercise, self-control as a result of drills and repeating movement, and cultivate good character through following directions and practising with humbleness.

 Our Karate classes in Upper Ruxley target all kinds of people, usually one of these three: Men and women that want to learn a new martial art form or sport which keeps them physically fit People who are serious about learning Karate & Those who would like to develop the capability to protect themselves and increase their self-confidence in day to day life We can work with men, women and children of any age regardless of their experience or physical ability.

 Karate practice (Upper Ruxley ) – Our Karate Classes in Upper Ruxley

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wished to learn fighting techinques and began teaching Karate in Okinawan institutions.
-This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.
+Karate Historical background and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.